DeschampsJ/docker/README.md

 docker ls
 ```

 Nothing is there, right?
 This is because when you ended the /bin/sh command, the container stopped.
-Now, let's try...
+Now, let's try:
 ```bash
 docker ls -a
 ```